kiranz/just-api/docs/docs/running-suites-in-parallel.md

 # Executing suites in parallel

 When you have lots of test suites, it might take a while to execute all of them serially.

-To reduce the test execution time, Just-API is built with parallelism as high priority.
+To reduce the test execution time, Just-API is built with parallelism.
 You can invoke just-api with `--parallel` option to trigger parallel execution mode.
 All reporters respect parallel mode and generate correct reports with properly mapped errors if any.

 This is how you can execute suites in parallel with just-api